Category: Schopenhauer

 Schopenhauer’s philosophy of life

-I can summarize in one sentence the philosophy of life put forward by Arthur Schopenhauer (1788–1860); my summary is the following: “Unless you make steady […]
+I can summarise in one sentence the philosophy of life put forward by Arthur Schopenhauer (1788–1860); my summary is the following: “Unless you make steady efforts to improve and protect yourself, chances are that bad luck will wipe you out.”
+Mainstream philosophers call Schopenhauer a pessimist and consider his work uninteresting.
+They argue that Schopenhauer…

 -